 How much power does it have?

 It offers 3,300 watts of power.
 The power is divided between two zones.
-The left zone comprises the upper and lower left burners and the right zone controls the one larger burner on the right-hand side.
+The left zone comprises the upper and lower left burners.
+The right zone controls the one larger burner on the right-hand side.

 There are two power plugs for this unit.
 The left-hand side uses total power of 1800 watts and the right-hand size uses a total of 1500 watts.
 It should be noted that each plug requires a dedicated 15 amp breaker.
 In comparison, a lot of four or five burner induction cooktops require a 30 amp breaker so this is an important difference and should make it easier to install as long as you have two available.